mathmusicoverlord/orthrus/docs/_sources/rst/what_is_the_dataset.rst.txt

 What is the DataSet object?
 ===========================

-The :py:class:`DataSet <datasci.core.dataset.DataSet>` object is a data container designed to automate statistical, machine learning, and manifold learning tasks including, but not limited to:
+The :py:class:`DataSet <orthrus.core.dataset.DataSet>` object is a data container designed to automate statistical, machine learning, and manifold learning tasks including, but not limited to:

 * Data pre-processing, e.g., batch correction, normalization, imputation